ketodiet/keto-calculator/README.md

 # keto-calculator
 A JavaScript macronutrient calculator for low-carb or ketogenic diets

-You can find a working example of the [keto calculator](http://ketodietapp.com/Blog/page/KetoDiet-Buddy) on the [KetoDiet Blog](http://ketodietapp.com/Blog).
+You can find a working example of the [keto calculator](http://ketodietapp.com/keto-calculator).

 ### Getting Started